sakshamchhawan18/Multiple-Disease-Prediction/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.

-## 🙌 Acknowledgments

-- Thanks to the open-source community for providing the datasets and tools used in this project.
-- Special thanks to the contributors who have made this project possible.

----

-🚀 **Start predicting now and help make early disease detection accessible to all!** 🩺
+🚀 **Start predicting now and help make early disease detection accessible to all!** 🙌 🩺